rogierpennink/Stringy/README.md

 # Stringy

 Stringy is a simple and light-weight runtime string interpolation engine.
-Originally built as an utility for a text-based game, the purpose of the library is to provide something that's easier to use and more light-weight than Runtime Text Templates or RazorEngine, but a little more powerful than `string.Replace()`.
+Built as a utility for a text-based game, the purpose of the library is to provide something that's easier to use and more light-weight than Runtime Text Templates or RazorEngine, but a little more powerful than `string.Replace()`.

 On top of string interpolation, Stringy can also be used to facilitate simple expression evaluation.
 For example, suppose you want to store an arbitrary conditional statement as a "saved filter" for some list of items.
 You could write your filtering code like so: